 Address: 17, Corner Chaucer and Shelly Avenues, Senderwood, Johannesburg.

 As mentioned above, this is not Meze.
 I know I said it already but it can get confusing, okay?
 Mezepoli is a meze and wine bar and is more upmarket than Meze.
-They serves up good quality Greek cuisine and, I know it sounds a bit strange but you can also have delicious sushi here.
+They serve up good quality Greek cuisine and, I know it sounds a bit strange but you can also have delicious sushi here.
 Whether you have a variety of mezes or go straight to the yiros, you can’t go wrong.

 Address: Shop SL 26, Whitely Road, Melrose Arch, Johannesburg.

-There are two Plakas in Joburg – both of which make a mean Greek dish.
+There are two Plakas Restaurants in Joburg – both of which make a mean Greek dish.
 Whether you go for mezes, mains or a bit of both, whatever you do, just leave room for the baklava (with ice cream, thank you very much).

 Top pick: The baby chicken with a serving of roast potatoes on the side.